vishwaksenareddykatta/vishwaksenareddykatta/README.md

 ---

-## 🧠 Dashboard of Operations & Product Engineering

-A unified command center to manage my studies, engineering systems, and startup execution—focused on building secure, scalable, and infrastructure-level solutions.

----

 ## 🧩 About Me

 I am a technology founder and systems architect focused on designing and building secure, scalable systems from first principles.